meugeniatr/school_symfony/README.md

 It will ask you to upgrade say `Y`, be sure it works, you might need to use `sudo`

+### Mysql

+You need to have a MYSQL Database runnning

 ### Install node

 Go to [NodeJS](https://nodejs.org/) to follow step to install.